 When to see them: Primarily during the day time, at all times of year.

 Threats: Galapagos lava herons, octopuses and tuna are native predators but they are also preyed on by introduced rats, cats and dogs.
+They could also be at risk from marine plastic pollution.

 Conservation Actions: There are currently no projects specifically focused on the conservation of Sally Lightfoot crabs.
+We are working with partners, however, to assess the risks of marine plastic pollution to wildlife as part of our Plastic Pollution Free Galapagos programme.